NebzHB/dependance.lib/README.md

 > If you want to use English keys, set LANG_DEF=en in the header

-# This library has some auto-fixes already included for this common errors :
+# This library has some auto-fixes already included for these common errors :

 - apt `apt --fix-broken install`